 Notice given by personal delivery or mail shall be effective upon actual receipt.
 Notice given by telegram or telecopier shall be effective upon actual receipt if received during the recipient’s normal business hours, or at the beginning of the recipient’s next business day after receipt if not received during the recipient’s normal business hours.
 All Notices by telegram or telecopier shall be confirmed promptly after transmission in writing by certified mail or personal delivery.
 Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address.

+9. ASSIGNMENT.
+Guarantor acknowledges and agrees that SWAP Party has the right to transfer all of its rights and obligations under the Contract to one or more persons or entities with written notice to the Guarantor.
+Guarantor agrees that any such assignee will be entitled of the benefits of this Guaranty as though it were the SWAP Party.
+Further, Guarantor shall, if requested, acknowledge that such assignment is entitled to the benefits of the SWAP Party hereunder.

-MISCELLANEOUS.
+10. MISCELLANEOUS.
 THIS GUARANTY SHALL IN ALL RESPECTS BE GOVERNED BY, AND CONSTRUED IN ACCORDANCE WITH, THE LAW OF THE STATE OF TEXAS, WITHOUT REGARD TO PRINCIPLES OF CONFLICTS OF LAWS.
 This Guaranty shall be binding upon Guarantor, its successors and assigns and inure to the benefit of and be enforceable by SWAP Party, its successors and assigns. the Guaranty embodies the entire agreement and understanding between Guarantor and SWAP Party and supersedes all prior agreements and understandings relating to the subject matter hereof.
 The headings in this Guaranty are for purposes of reference only, and shall not affect the meaning hereof.

-This Guaranty supersedes and replaced the guaranty dated April 20, 1995 issued by El Paso Energy Corporation, as successor to El Paso Natural Gas Company, to Enron Capital & Trade Resources Corp. for the benefit of Eastex Hydrocarbons, Inc., which has been amended from time to time.

 IN WITNESS WHEREOF, the Guarantor has executed this Guaranty on _____, 2000, but it is effective as of the date first above written.